• Skip to primary navigation

 Strain cooked beans from the bean juice and reserve the juice for later.

-In a large skillet over medium-high heat, add 4 tbsp lard and the beans.
+In a large skillet over medium-high heat, add 4 tablespoon lard and the beans.
 Fry up the beans for about 2-3 minutes, stirring constantly.

 Serve refried beans with crumbled cotija cheese (optional)!
 Enjoy!